Learn Vulnerability Scanning

 - Command execution detection

-- CRLF Injection
+- CRLF injection

-- SEL Injection and Xpath Injection
+- SEL injection and XPath injection

 - Weak .htaccess configuration

-- Backup files disclosure
+- Backup file disclosure

-Download Wapiti with source code: http://wapiti.sourceforge.net/
+Download Wapiti with source code here.

 We have already covered this tool in detail in our previous W3af walkthrough series.
 You can read those articles to know more about this tool.

-Download it from the official website: http://w3af.org/
+Download it from the official website here.

-This tool works as an intercepting proxy.
-So, you can review the request and response coming to your browser and going to thw server.
-You can also modify the request or response before they are received by server or browser.
+This tool works as an intercepting proxy; you can review the requests and responses coming to your browser and going to the server.
+You can also modify the request or response before they are received by the server or browser.

 If you are a beginner, this tool is not for you.
 This tool was designed for those who have a good understanding of HTTP protocol and can write codes.

-Download WebScarab here: https://www.owasp.org/index.php/Category:OWASP_WebScarab_Project
+Download WebScarab here.

 This tool was written in C. It is highly optimized for HTTP handling and utilizing minimum CPU.
-It claims that it can easily handle 2000 requests per second without adding a load on CPU.
-It use a heuristics approach while crawling and testing web pages.
-This tool also claims to offer high quality and less false positives.
+It claims that it can easily handle 2,000 requests per second without adding a load on the CPU.
+It uses a heuristics approach while crawling and testing web pages, and claims to offer high quality and fewer false positives.